LenHodgeman/digitalpersona-core/index.md

 [Digitalpersona Core Components Repo](https://lenhodgeman.github.io/digitalpersona-core/)

-To view documentation on how to use the components, click on the following links.
+To view documentation on how to use the components, click on these links.

 #### [Usage](docs/usage/index.md)
 * [Details](docs/usage/details.md)